Things that keep me sexy and sane:

 Being an overachiever, I added some certifications to my roster of education at FIT and GWU.
 I am a Certified Personal Trainer, Certified Mind-Body Specialist, and expert on alternative and integrative nutrition, women’s nutrition for reproductive health, and prenatal fitness from the American Council on Exercise.
 That means I teach people how to do various types of physical exercise, beginner level yoga, Pilates, and how to eat healthfully for their bodies.

 My clients and friends always say they are inspired by me.
 The way I live my life.
 The determination I have.
 The way I make my goals happen.
 I’m telling you the same thing I tell them: You can live unleashed and stay sane.
 I can be the inspiration you need, but more importantly, I can show you how you can find it within yourself.

-I have been living in Paris, France since February 2014 with my gorgeous (on the inside and out) hubby exploring this wild life we have and our first child is due in August 2016.
+I have been living in Paris, France since February 2014 with my gorgeous (on the inside and out) hubby exploring this astonishing life we have and our beautifully wild daughter who was born in August 2016.
 Living in Paris is a constant mind trip, but one that I wouldn’t trade.
 Luckily, I have mantras to help me.
 I am inspired by the expatriates who set up lives here.
 We are all living unleashed, working to keep our sanity one day at a time.